-&lt;sup>45 The results of the models without individual-dummies could be affected by omitted variables and should be taken with care (see Barro and Sala-i Martin, 2004).
+46 The results of the models without individual-dummies could be affected by omitted variables and should be taken with care (see Barro and Sala-i-Martin 2004).

-&lt;sup>46 Tables A.4 and A.5 in the Appendix report the results for the models with homoscedastic errors.
+47 Tables A.4 and A.5 in the Online Appendix report the results for the models with homoscedastic errors.
 The main results do not change qualitatively.
 The only important qualitative change is that income growth becomes significant for emissions per value added in the DV-conditional models.
 The convergence coefficient only changes slightly, though this change is amplified in the half-lives, decreasing them in the specifications for emissions per value added in the conditional models.

-emission intensities are close to their country-specific steady states.
+Our findings suggest that all four emission inventories converge towards country-specific steady states.
+The short half-lives calculated show that emissions per capita as well as emission intensities are close to their country-specific steady states.
 Production-based inventories show a shorter half-life (2.7-3.1 years) than consumption-based inventories (3.6-4.7 years).
-The finding that for production inventories $CO_2$ intensity converges faster than $CO_2$ per capita is in line with the results of Anjum et al. (2014).
-For $CO_2$ consumption inventories the reverse is true, what provides a first indication that, internationally, $CO_2$ intensities converge more slowly than $CO_2$ per capita.
+The finding that for production inventories CO2 intensity converges faster than CO2 per capita is in line with the results of Anjum et al. (2014).
+For CO2 consumption inventories the reverse is true, what provides a first indication that, internationally, CO2 intensities converge more slowly than CO2 per capita.

-In fact, a much slower pace of CO2 convergence across countries-towards global steady states that are determined by economic and political structures-is detected for all four emission inventories.
-Emissions per capita embodied in consumption show substantially faster global conditional converge (with a half-life of 14.7 years) than emissions per capita embodied in production (25.7 years).
+In fact, a much slower pace of global CO2 convergence across countries-towards global steady states that are determined by economic and political structures-is detected for all four emission inventories.
+Emissions per capita embodied in consumption show substantially faster global conditional convergence (with a half-life of 14.7 years) than emissions per capita embodied in production (25.7 years).
 This is consistent with converging consumption bundles across countries as a result of increasing globalization and the homogenization of consumer tastes, while the slower cross-country convergence of production-based emissions can be related to the long-run nature of structural transformations of production patterns.
 Emission intensities converge towards global steady states at an even slower pace, which is similar for production and consumption inventories (implying half-lives of 44-45 years).
 The very slow pace of global convergence of emission intensities indicates that technology transfers across countries have been rather limited and cannot explain the faster rate of convergence of emissions per capita.
 Thus, the faster convergence of emissions per capita is likely to be driven by some of the conditioning variables, possibly income growth.
-Various empirical studies have shown that income and $CO_2$ emissions are positively related (e.g. Azomahou et al., 2006; Holtz-Eakin and Selden, 1995; Fernández-Amador et al., 2017).
-To the extent that the economic crisis of 2008 has led to a decline in economic growth in high-income countries, whereas countries with lower income levels were able to catch up, this catch-up process could have sped up the international convergence of per capita emissions (see also Brock and Taylor, 2010).
+Various empirical studies have shown that income and CO_2 emissions are positively related (e.g. Azomahou et al. 2006; Holtz-Eakin and Selden 1995; Fernández-Amador et al. 2017).
+To the extent that the economic crisis of 2008 has led to a decline in economic growth in high-income countries, whereas countries with lower income levels were able to catch up, this catch-up process could have sped up the international convergence of per capita emissions (see also Brock and Taylor 2010).48

 Actual levels of carbon emissions have proven to be unsustainable.
-Our results indicate that higher income growth is related to a higher growth-rate of emissions per capita, while it is not connected to a decrease in emission intensities.
+Our results indicate that higher income growth is related to a higher growth rate of emissions per capita, while it is not connected to a decrease in emission intensities.
 The evidence for convergence does not automatically imply convergence towards steady states that are sustainable, as highlighted by Brock and Taylor (2010) and Ordás Criado et al. (2011).
-Moreover, the evidence for fast country-specific convergence towards not sustainable steady states underlines the current incompatibility between economic growth and the 2°C target, and the need for further abatement and mitigation policies to keep global warming under control while maintaining reasonable economic growth rates.
+Moreover, the evidence for fast country-specific convergence towards not sustainable steady states underlines the current incompatibility between economic growth and the 2 °C target, and the need for further abatement and mitigation policies to keep global warming under control while maintaining reasonable economic growth rates.